javierguerrero/devinterview/Readme.md

 ## Context

-**DevInterview** is a platform designed to assist software developers in preparing for technical interviews or certification exams through questions with respective detailed answers.
+**DevInterview** is a tool designed to assist software developers in preparing for technical interviews or certification exams through questions with respective detailed answers.

 ![](docs/images/context.png)

 ### Users

-The platform has three types of user:
+The tool has three types of user:

-- **Anonymous**: Anybody with a web browser o smartphone can view free content on the platform.
+- **Anonymous**: Anybody with a web browser o smartphone can view free content on the tool.
 - **Student**: Authenticated user
-- **Admin**: People with administrative (super-user) access to the platform can manage the content that is aggregated into the platform.
+- **Admin**: People with administrative (super-user) access to the Administration Panel can manage the content that is aggregated into the tool.

 ### External Systems